johansatge/obsidian-automatic-table-of-contents/README.md

 | `maxLevel` | `0` | Include headings up to the specified level (`0` for no limit) |
 | `includeLinks` | `true` | Make headings clickable |
 | `debugInConsole` | `false` | Print debug info in Obsidian console |

+## Limitations and known bugs

+- The table of contents may not be generated correctly if the document doesn't implement a correct titles hierarchy (level 1 title then level 3 without a level 2 in between, for instance)
+- HTML & markdown that may be in the document headings are stripped when `includeLinks: true` (see [#24](https://github.com/johansatge/obsidian-automatic-table-of-contents/issues/24) & [#27](https://github.com/johansatge/obsidian-automatic-table-of-contents/issues/27))
+- LaTeX equations are not rendered correctly when `includeLinks: true` (see [#13](https://github.com/johansatge/obsidian-automatic-table-of-contents/issues/13))

 ## Publish a new version